What is Vinyasa Yoga

 Whilst Yoga is founded in the philosophy and concepts of ancient Hindu texts (first mentioned 3,500 years ago in the Rig Vedas), we attribute Krishnamacharya (1888-1989) as the pioneer of Yoga as it is practiced today.
 A scholar, an Ayurvedic medic, an athlete (yoga demonstrator) and a yoga teacher.
 He was the first to refine the yoga postures, sequence them optimally (‘krama’), and understand the therapeutic value attributed to specific asanas.

-Krichnamacharya was the first to take Yoga beyond the spiritual seekers realm into the wider group in the world of personal health and fitness.
-He developed a dynamic form of asana sequences which remained rooted to and aligned with the principals taught in Patanjali’s Sutras and the 8 Limbs of Yoga.
+Krichnamacharya was the first to take Yoga beyond the spiritual seekers realm into the wider group in the world of personal health, fitness and wellness He developed a dynamic form of asana sequences which remained rooted to and aligned with the principals taught in Patanjali’s Sutras and the 8 Limbs of Yoga.

 His Vinyasa yoga approach fused the practice of postural yoga (Asanas) with a direct link to breath control (Pranayama), concentrated gaze (‘Dristi’) to aid sense withdrawal (pratyahara) and deepens a moment to awareness and concentration (Dharana) to optimise a meditative effect (Dyana) and ultimately purify the practitioner with a sense of steadiness and calm (Samadhi).
 Therefore with right intention and attitude, Krishnamacharya began the development of a discipline that the yoga practitioner could use to manage their mental and physical health and offer therapy, while also achieving the spiritual aim of Yoga as prescribed by Patanjali’s Sutras.